chenzhaograce/AB_Test_AutoReport/README.md

 ## Data Preparation 📊
 Before using the `ABTestAnalyzer` class, you need to prepare your data in the following format:
-- The data should be in two separate CSV files (If pretest and post-test in one file, you can also use the same.): one for the pretest data and one for the posttest data.
+- The data should be on an ID level, meaning each row corresponds to a unique ID.
+The ID data should be unique and not duplicated.
+The data should be in two separate CSV files (If pretest and post-test are in one file, you can also use the same.): one for the pretest data and one for the posttest data.
 - Each file should include the following columns:
     - **Date**: The date of the observation.
     - **ID**: The ID of the observation (this could be a user_id, impression_id, etc.).
     - **Conversion**: The conversion metric.
 This can be either binary (1 for a conversion, 0 for no conversion) or continuous (sales, signups, etc.).
 The type of conversion metric should be specified in the configuration file.
-    - **Experiment**: The name of the test.
+    - **Experiment**: The name of the test ('ab_test','AA_test','landingpage_test', etc.).
     - **Group**: The group of the observation (0 for "control", 1 for "treatment").
     - **Spend** (Optional): The spend for the observation, if budget calculation is needed.
+    - etc.
 - The names of these columns should be specified in the configuration file.

 Here's an example of how your data might look: